 - Is a family member sleeping more than usual or experiencing a significantly decreased or increased appetite?

-- Is it difficult for your family to sit and rest for more than
+- Is it difficult for your family to sit and rest for more than 30 minutes?

-- Have you forgotten appointments or meetings in the last two
+- Have you forgotten appointments or meetings in the last two weeks?

 - Are either parents avoiding interaction with the family through affinities with another person, television, sports or work?

-- Do family members often have colds, flu, headaches or
+- Do family members often have colds, flu, headaches or stomachaches?

 - Are family members wanting to drop out of church programs?